ondrejhonus/vege-dreams/content/about.md

 draft: false
 ---

 What's this site about?
 Well food of course!
-I love to cook and bake, and I would love to share my recipes with others.
+I love to cook and bake, and I would like to share my recipes with others.
 The recipes are **all vegan**.
 I do usually make them *as healthy as possible*, but I also like to make some treats every now and then.
 I mostly aim to keep the description to the point and short.
 Also, I tend to mention some basic rules of the dish and which ingredients are optional.